Mule Drink with Refreshing Cucumber and Mint

 - Slice up a cucumber and toss about 4 slices into the bottom of a copper mug.
 Add the juice of half a fresh lime.
 Add a sprig of fresh mint.
 You can use a wooden spoon to mash up the cucumber and mint into the lime juice (I think the bartenders call this “muddled”) It doesn’t have to be puréed–just gently mashed.
 Fill the cup with ice.
 Add a generous shot of vodka–I think the good stuff is worth it, like Tito’s, Grey Goose, or Skyy Vodka.
 Top the mug off with ginger beer.
 Give it a little stir, and toss another cucumber and sprig of mint for garnish.
 Serve it up ice cold on a hot summer evening

-Ginger Beer is what gives the Moscow Mule it’s signature flavor.
+Ginger Beer is what gives the Moscow Mule its signature flavor.
 What is the best ginger beer to use in a Moscow Mule?
-Here is a round up of some of the most popular ginger beers on the market.
+Here is a round-up of some of the most popular ginger beers on the market.
 You might ask, “Is ginger beer alcoholic?”
 Most ginger beers are categorized as non-alcoholic drinks because their alcohol content is less than 0.5 percent.
-Fresh ginger root, sugar, yeast and water become naturally fizzy long before the juice turns alcoholic.
+Fresh ginger root, sugar, yeast, and water become naturally fizzy long before the juice turns alcoholic.
+As for the Vodka, my favorite is Titos!

 Ginger Beer Brands